-Bleach is NOT the answer for many mold issues.
+Bleach is NOT the answer for many mold issues

-Bleach loses effectiveness over time.
+Bleach loses effectiveness over time

-Bleach does not kill mold on porous surfaces and can actually contribute to mold growth.
+Bleach does not kill mold on porous surfaces and can actually contribute to mold growth!

-Bleach is toxic.
+Bleach is toxic

-What should you use to kill mold?
+So, what should you use to kill mold?

-Some people use vinegar, borax, hydrogen peroxide, tea tree oil or ammonia to kill mold, especially on small areas and non porous surfaces, as well as sanitizing mold and mildew on clothing.
+Some people use vinegar, borax, hydrogen peroxide, tea tree oil or ammonia to kill mold, especially on small areas and non-porous surfaces, as well as sanitizing mold and mildew on clothing.
 More specific biocides may be needed if you are dealing with a porous surface that you cannot remove, such as wood framing.

 Proper treatment for mold growth will depend on the surface it has populated.
 Always consult a professional before attempting to remediate a mold problem yourself.
 If you don’t have experience with mold remediation the EPA recommends that any mold problem larger than 10 square feet be examined by an expert.

 Mold is a serious issue and should be taken seriously.
 There are many potential health concerns associated with being exposed to mold and if you have a mold issue in your home, you shouldn’t take the remediation lightly.
 Consider calling in a professional mold remediation company or a mold expert to advise you on the best course of action.
 If you do decide to clean up the mold yourself, research and do your due diligence before choosing a chemical to clean it.